How much does Public Liability Insurance cost for restaurants and cafes?

 How does revenue affect the premium?

-One method insurers use to determine the size of the risk associated with your business the amount of revenue your business turns over each year.
-A higher turnover provides an indication that you are operating a busy restaurant or café, potentially serving hundreds of customers hot food and beverages each day, which can present a higher risk than a less bustling venture.
+One method insurers use to determine the size of the risk associated with your business is the amount of revenue your business turns over each year.
+A higher turnover provides an indication that you are operating a busy restaurant or café, potentially serving hundreds of customers food and beverages each day.
+This can present a higher risk than a less busy venture.

 Does the size of my business affect the premium?

-When asking how much Public Liability insurance costs for a restaurant or café, you’ll need to factor in the number of people you employ, with more employees indicating a larger business and a higher risk involved.
+When asking how much Public Liability insurance costs for a restaurant or café, you’ll need to factor in the number of people you employ.
+Generally, more employees indicate a larger business and a higher risk involved.
 Employees can make mistakes at work leading to third party personal injury or property damage.

 Generally, yes.
 But the cost of Public Liability insurance does not increase at the same rate as the level of cover.
 For example, in 2021/22 in NSW, taking out $20 million worth of Public Liability cover would cost around $77 per month.
 However, reducing the level of cover by half, to $10 million, reduced the premium to about $66 per month.